avandenberghe/phpbbDocker/README.md

 ```sh
 docker-compose up -d
 ```
+then, stop your container.
+change the value of PHPBB_INSTALLED to false then, restart your container.

 ### 3) phpBB
 Open a browser with the server URL:

 ```sh
 open "http://localhost:8082/phpBB3"
 ```

 ## License
 Released under the [MIT license](https://opensource.org/licenses/MIT).